 At ANCS, we are proud to host a culturally diverse student body.
-Our students and their families hail from 14 different countries from around the world!
-Their families speak a total of 7 different languages at home.
-Some of our families speak Spanish at home, and in our Spanish immersion program those students receive advanced instruction according to their level.
+Our students and their families hail from 15 different countries from around the world!
+Our families speak a total of 7 different languages and dialects at home.
+Some of our families speak Spanish at home, and in our Spanish immersion program, those students receive advanced instruction according to their individual level.

 We are proud to serve The Woodlands and surrounding areas of North Houston, an area with high demand for excellent quality private school education.
 Our families come from many parts of North Houston: The Woodlands, Magnolia, Oak Ridge North, Spring, and Tomball.

 Following our school philosophy of generating cultural awareness in our students, we incorporate our families' traditions throughout the year by celebrating international holidays of importance; and we also discuss, inquire about, and research aspects of different cultures in contexts such as Social Studies, Language Arts, and Spanish.

 Stop by our Student Life page periodically to read updates on Student Activities and hear what our students have to say about their ANCS experience in their own words.
 Follow our Facebook page to see regular updates.

 Our elective classes, collectively dubbed "From Curiosity to Creation" (C2C), meet once a week.
 Students are given the opportunity to pursue individual interests, explore new ideas, or develop writing or research skills.
 Selection varies by quarter/semester, but electives have included options such as Small-Group Guitar Lessons, Yearbook Team, Soccer, Innovators Club, Cooking Club, and Gardening in our community gardens.